teng4/Real2Sim-Omni-to-Panda-Bimanual-Teleoperation/README.md

 # About:
-1. This script is the demo code for `real2sim Omni-to-Panda bimanual teleoperation`.
+1. This code project is the demo code for the paper `Teng Li, Sunny Zhang, Cate Balasubramanian, Thomas Looi, and Dale J Podolsky.
+“A General Real2Sim Bimanual Teleoperation Framework for Evaluating Surgical Robotic Tool Design”.
+2025, pp.1-10.
+[Under Review]`.
 1. All the tools/robots named with `omni11` or `cleft11` are on the righ-hand side (R).
      All the tools/robots named with `omni12` or `cleft12` are on the left-hand side (L).
 1. Assume the real omni devices are publishing their real-time 6D pose data + button state [x,y,z,roll,pitch,yaw,btnState] to ROS topic via